ang3lkar/awesome-collection-of-awesome-collections/README.md

-# An awesome collection of collections
+# A curated list of awesome collections and curated lists
 A curated collection of curated collections

 | Name  | Description |